-Handling Optimistic Locking Errors
+9.6.2 Handling Optimistic Locking Errors

-Optimistic locking errors only occur when the SaveChanges() method called is The notified by raising an exception on the context class. error is of the type BrightstarDB.Client.TransactionPreconditionsFailedException.
+Optimistic locking errors only occur when the SaveChanges() method is called on the context class.
+The error is notified by raising an exception of the type BrightstarDB.Client.TransactionPreconditionsFailedException.
 When this exception is caught by your code, you have two basic options to choose from.
 You can apply each of these options separately to each object modified by your update.